-The uTe airframe consists of triple-redundant, resilient, lightweight, extruded-aluminium sub-assemblies constructed from tough, heavy-duty, corrosion-resistant 6261-T6 aluminium – these are bonded and bolted together, to form a robust, durable frame.
+The uTe airframe consists of triple-redundant, resilient, lightweight, aluminium sub-assemblies extruded from tough, heavy-duty, corrosion-resistant 6061-T6 aluminium alloy.

-All bolts used in the primary structure of the aircraft are of the best-quality ‘AN’ (Army & Navy) specification hardware.
+All bolts used in the primary structure of the rotorcraft are of the best-quality ‘AN’ (Army & Navy) specification hardware.

 Benefits of such a design are:

-- Safety – Welded steel frame-sections, utilised as the basic structure of many gyroplanes, tend to fail at the welds in a way which ‘hides’ propagating weld-failures from detection with the naked eye during routine inspections!
-To identify faults, weld-failures and cracks, frame sub-assemblies must be periodically disassembled, and submitted to expensive, laborious testing.
-Welds are also notorious rust-propagation areas, while 6261-T6 aluminium is rust-proof.
+- Safety: welded steel (particularly stainless-steel) frame-sections, utilised as the basic structure of many extant gyroplanes, often tend to fail at welds which ‘hides’ weld-failures from easy detection with the naked eye during routine inspections!
+To identify faults, weld-failures and cracks, frame sub-assemblies must often be periodically disassembled, and submitted to crack-testing.
+Welds are also notorious rust-propagation areas, while 6061-T6 aluminium is rust-proof.

-- Maintenance – Multi-member aluminium sub-assembly design means wear or damage can be easily detected during routine inspections & allows prompt replacement of only damaged sub-assembly components, reducing ‘down-time’ & maintenance costs.
+- Maintenance: multi-member aluminium sub-assembly design means wear or damage can be easily detected during routine inspections, allowing prompt replacement of only damaged sub-assembly components, reducing ‘down-time’ & maintenance costs.

 The cockpit is enclosed by a high-quality, exceptionally-strong, composite fuselage.
-Many gyroplanes available today are fitted with a flimsy ‘fairing’ aimed at improving the airflow around, and the aesthetics of the cockpit area.
-The uTe sports an attractive, durable, lightweight, Carbon-fibre and Polycarbonate cockpit nacelle, which is also strong enough to offer the pilot a measure of protection in the event of a ground–manoeuvring incident or accident.
+Many gyroplanes available today are fitted with a flimsy ‘fairing’ aimed at improving the airflow and aesthetics around the cockpit area.
+The uTe sports an attractive, durable, lightweight, CRP, GRP and Polycarbonate cockpit nacelle, which is resilient enough to offer the pilot a significant measure of protection in the event of a survivable crash-event.